 Much more recently, I discovered that several companies offer small-scale PCB production services on-line, directly from CAD files.
-You send them a CAD file, they send you back a PCB (for a reasonble fee).
+You send them a CAD file, they send you back a PCB (for a reasonable fee).
 Good electronic and PCB CAD programs are available for Windows, Linux and MacOS.
 With a PCB, I could add much more interesting I/O devices without making the construction too daunting.

 With the arrival of eBay, unusual and obsolete chips are once again available, at least in small quantities.
 I was able to find a few more 68B09s (made by ST Microelectronics) and some 6551 serial port chips (made by Rockwell, whose semiconductor division became Conexant in 1999).